aibasel/downward/docs/pddl-support.md

   is used in the `:predicates` section.
 For example, defining `(somepredicate ?x - (either type1 type2))` is allowed (but ignored).
 Furthermore, type validity is not checked for the `:predicates` section.
-- **empty list before type specification:** While most (if not all) PDDL specifications require at least one token before a type specification (e. g.
+- **empty list before type specification:** While all PDDL specifications we know require at least one token before a type specification (e. g.
   `(someobject1 someobject2 - sometype)`), Fast Downward only prints a warning instead of raising an error when nothing is given before a type specification (e. g. `(- sometype)`).
 The reason is that the woodworking